Overview & Rule Summary

 Bumblebees will put a /BB after their Call, and/or will give you a BB Number.

-Keep track of how many Bumblebee you work - that will be needed.
+Keep track of how many Bumblebee you work - that total will be needed.

-Working the same Bumblebee on a different band counts as another Contact and another Bumblebee worked.
+Working the same Bumblebee on a different band counts as an additional Contact

-So, try looking for Bumblebees all of the bands that are open during this event.
+So, try looking for Bumblebees on all of the bands that are open during this event.

 ENTERING YOUR RESULTS